Robert Edmond Grant: Death and legacy

-Grant died at home at 2 Euston Grove, Euston Square, London, still occupying the chair at UCL, a forgotten anachronism.
+Grant died at home at 2 Euston Grove, Euston Square, London, still occupying the chair at UCL.
 In his will he bequeathed his estate, of less than £1,500, to UCL.
 He was buried on the eastern side of Highgate Cemetery.

 The second half of Grant's long professional life was not successful, and his style of teaching zoology was swept aside by T. H. Huxley's disciple E. Ray Lankester, in the new Jodrell Chair of Zoology and Comparative Anatomy.
 Lankester did, however, retain, reorganise and expand the college zoology museum, now known as the Grant Museum of Zoology at UCL.

 Robert Edmond Grant is commemorated in the scientific name of a species of African snake, Gonionotophis grantii.

+Collections

+University College London holds a volume of notes taken by a student attending Grant's comparative anatomy lectures in 1930.